 Follow the steps lined out in the SharePoint Products Configuration Wizard to configure SharePoint to work with MIM.

 On the Connect to a server farm tab, change to create a new server farm.

-Specify this server as the database server for the configuration database, and Contoso\SharePoint as the database access account for SharePoint to use.
+Specify this server as the database server like corpsql for the configuration database, and Contoso\SharePoint as the database access account for SharePoint to use.

 Create a password for the farm security passphrase.

-In the Internet Explorer popup, authenticate as Contoso\Administrator (or the equivalent domain administrator account) to proceed.
+If prompted the Internet Explorer popup, authenticate as Contoso\miminstall (or the equivalent administrator account) to proceed.

-Start the wizard (within the web app) to configure the SharePoint farm.
+In the web wizard (within the web app) click Cancel/Skip.